 Table: Location awareness tasks that you can perform

-See the knowledge base article Best Practices for Symantec Endpoint Protection Location Awareness.
+See the article Best Practices for Symantec Endpoint Protection Location Awareness.